-The pollen grain is the structure used to transport the male gamete (i.e. male DNA) to the female part of a flower.
-Pollen must be strong to protect the male gametes on their journey.
-The outer wall of the pollen grain, called the exine, is composed of a very unusual substance called sporopollenin which is very tough.
+The pollen grain is the structure used to transport male DNA to the female part of a flower.
+Pollen must be strong enough to protect the male DNA on its journey.
+The outer wall of the pollen grain, called the exine, is composed of a very tough substance called sporopollenin.
 The inner layer is made of cellulose and is similar in construction to an ordinary plant cell wall.
 Pollen grains are microscopic - usually about 15 to 100 microns - and just a pinch of pollen powder contains thousands and thousands of grains.

 How can different pollen types be recognised?

-Each pollen type has its own unique set of characteristics which means that the species or plant family can usually be identified.
-In the case of grass pollen, the different species are more recently evolved and their pollen grains are very similar to each other and so are usually only identified as grass in the count.
+Each pollen type has its own unique characteristics which allow the species and plant family to be identified.
 The main features which distinguish one type of pollen from another are size, shape and ornamentation of the outer wall.
 Pollen grains come in a wide variety of shapes although the majority are basically spherical or oval or disc-shaped.
-The outer wall features include pores and furrows, e.g. grass has one pore and no furrows, birch has three pores and no furrows, oak has three furrows with a pore in the middle of each one.
 The surface of the grain can also have a meshed, granular, grooved, spined or striated surface or can appear very smooth.
 The outer wall features include pores and furrows.

 Which pollen types are most allergenic?

-Most species of pollen have some level of allergenicity but some are particularly notorious for inducing symptoms of hay fever.
+Most species of pollen can produce allergic reactions but some allergenic pollen types are more common for causing symptoms of hay fever.
 Grass pollen affects about 95% of all hay fever sufferers and birch tree pollen affects about 20%.
 Oak tree, plane tree (common in many streets in London) and nettle pollen are also well known for their allergenic properties.
-One of the most allergenic species on an international level is the wind-pollinated ragweed.
-This is currently rare in the UK but is frequent in parts of the U.S.A., Canada and Europe.
-It produces a huge amount of pollen - up to 8,000 million pollen grains can be released in just 5 hours from the giant ragweed species.
-Wind pollinated plants do tend to produce masses of pollen to ensure that at least some of it reaches the right target.
+Ragweed is currently rare in the UK but is one of the most allergenic species in the USA, Canada and central Europe.

 Which pollen types are most prevalent in the air stream?